Easter Cakesicles

 Cakesicle coating (shells)

-Spoon melted chocolate into each cavity of the silicone cakesicle mold, spreading up the sides to coat evenly.
+Spoon melted chocolate into each cavity of the cakesicle mold, spreading up the sides to coat evenly.
 Use the back of a spoon and/or turn around your mold to help spread the melted chocolate.

 Insert a popsicle stick through each slit a quarter through the cavity.